 Understanding dyslexia characteristics is highly relevant for all parents and teachers who work with dyslexic kids.
 It is important to be able to detect issues early on and to support them successfully.

 For most of us, reading is something we do easily.
 So, how come there are some very bright children and adults who struggle to read?
 Parents and teachers of children with dyslexia often ask this question.

 Dyslexia is an unexpected difficulty in reading because it excludes intellectual disability and sensory impairments.
-Also, children with dyslexia receive appropriate reading instructions like all the children.
+Also, children with dyslexia receive appropriate reading instructions like all children.
 But they still have trouble with reading.
 How come?

 Dyslexia was first recognized in 1986. by a medical doctor in England.
 He called it “word blindness”.
 From then on, reading and dyslexia are a big topic in scientific research.
 With advances in tools in modern neuroscience, we know how the reading network works in the brain.
 Our brains aren’t wired for reading so we don’t have a reading center in the brain.

 Some parts of the brain have to specialize in reading.